 There’s only one area where we humans are truly equal.
 Time.
 Each of us are given exactly the same amount of time in our day.
 24 hours.
 60 minutes.
 60 seconds.
-It’s how we track and manage our time that sets us apart.
+It’s how we use, track, and manage our time that sets us apart.
 Think of what you could accomplish with your time, and your energy, if you were able to supercharge your schedule with the game-changing 100 blocks strategy.

 This strategy of dividing your waking time into 100, 10-minute blocks and tracking it comes from Tim Urban.
 Tim is a thought leader and prolific writer who hosts the popular website Wait But Why.
 I’ve followed Tim Urban for years, and I find him a fascinating man.
 One of his posts was titled 100 Blocks a Day.
 With credit to Tim for the images and graphs, I’ll paraphrase and personalize the content.